naturalis/geneious-plugin/README.md

 # Naturalis Geneious Plugin

 This repository contains the Java source for the Naturalis Geneious Plugin.
 The Naturalis Geneious Plugin is a plugin for the Geneious desktop application.
+It provides the following operations (erroneously themselves known as "plugins" by most users):

+- **AB1/Fasta Import**Imports nucleotide sequence files of the AB1 and Fasta variety.
+Geneious already has this functionality straight out of the box, but the plugin also immediately adds some useful annotations to the resulting documents.
+The annotations are obtained by parsing the name of the AB1 file c.q. the header within the Fasta file.
+- **Split Name** This is like the AB1/Fasta Import except that it is meant to operate on existing documents, imported via Geneious's own import facility.
+- **Sample Sheet Import** Adds annotations related to the DNA samples to documents inside Geneious.
+- **CRS Import** Adds annotations retrieved from CRS to documents inside Geneious
+- **BOLD Import** Adds annotations retrieved from BOLD to documents inside Geneious

 ## Developer Setup
 To develop and build the plugin the following is required